Centre for Stories

 Explore our collection online and then come into Centre for Stories in-person to borrow the books you want.

 Thank you to John McCann who has been caring for our library and thank you to everyone who generously donated books to our growing library.
 If you would like to donate a book, please email us to inquire.

 If you’re interested in supporting your own writing program, fellowship, residency, mentorship or more, we’d love to hear from you.
 Or, if you’re just interested in knowing more about our Writing Program, we’d be happy to share more with you.
 Reach out today and let’s collaborate!

 A program supported by our donors

-We launched a brand-new elder-in-residence program at Centre for Stories, with your support.
-The program provided a space for three older storytellers to write and share their stories and experiences with our community of emerging creatives – forging connections across generations.
+We launched an elder or senior-in-residence program at Centre for Stories, with your support.
+The program provides a space for a writer over the age of 60 to write and share their stories and experiences with our community of emerging creatives – forging connections across generations.
 Thank you to our donors for making this possible. – Caroline Wood, CEO